 Listen, I love that woman.
 Her Archie and Gretchen series is the fucking shit.
 If you haven’t read it, please do.
 You have lots of time to catch up because we haven’t gotten a new book since 2013.

-A new series started in 2014. starring a character named Kick.
-But it stopped after the first installment due to issues with Cain’s new and old publishing houses.
+A new series started in 2014, starring a character named Kick.
+But it stopped after the first instalment due to issues with Cain’s new and old publishing houses.

 There have been ZERO novels since.